Met Header

 Rooftop

-If you visit during the summer, be sure to head up to the roof to take in views of the park and a rotating installation by contemporary artists.
+If you visit during the summer, be sure to head up to the roof to take in views of Central Park and a rotating installation by contemporary artists.
 It's an awesome place to grab a drink, a quick bite, or just enjoy the view.

-Uptown Manhattan is home to some of New York’s top cultural destinations, and visitors can easily find access to nearby attractions.
+Uptown Manhattan is home to some of New York’s top cultural destinations.

 The Met Breuer

 If the main building of the Metropolitan Museum of Art hasn't satiated all your art desires, head over to the Met Breuer, a satellite location just a few blocks away.
-This museum covers a wide variety of mediums, from painting to sculpture, to photography, textiles, and prints.
+This museum covers mediums from painting to sculpture, photography, textiles, and prints.

 American Museum of Natural History